akashacms/epub-guide/documents/6-building-EPUB.html.md

 The `check` command attempts to verify the EPUB content is correct.
 It would be useful to add this to the workflow just before the `bundle` step.
 The `epubcheck` program is the gold standard for verifying EPUB3 correctness.

 The `tohtml` command is an incomplete and probably bug-ridden attempt to convert an EPUB into an HTML.
 Once it is converted to HTML it's fairly easy to use a web browser to generate a PDF.

+The `xhtml` command converts files with extension `.html` to have `.xhtml` extension, as required by EPUB.
+Links are searched out in `.xhtml`, `.html`, `.opf` and `.ncx` files referring to local `.html` files, and the extension is converted to `.xhtml`.
+The purpose is that AkashaRender only knows how to generate `.html` files, but the EPUB standard requires `.xhtml` files.
+This command converts the directory to match the requirements.

 ## Minimal input to _epubtools_